VA Guidelines After Bankruptcy And Foreclosure On VA Home Loans

 Having a prior Chapter 7 Bankruptcy will not affect your mortgage interest rates on your VA Loan.

-- The Department of Veterans Affairs is just like FHA Loans is insured the Federal Housing Administration
+The Department of Veterans Affairs is just like FHA Loans is insured by the Federal Housing Administration.

 VA Guidelines After Bankruptcy And Foreclosure On Waiting Period After Foreclosure